 - Is the company licensed?

 It’s important to research, compare, and consider the costs.
-You can find many websites that provide an expat health insurance comparison, so you can get a quick glance at what different insurance companies provide, and for what cost.
+You can find many websites that provide an expat health insurance comparison.
+Make sure that you get a good glance at what different insurance companies provide at what cost.